-Students are expected to participate actively in all Zoom sessions and to turn on their webcam.
-Please join the class in a quiet space that will allow you to be fully present and engaged in the Zoom sessions.
-Students must behave in a professional manner during the class sessions.
+Students joining this class through Zoom are expected to participate actively in all sessions and to turn on their webcam.
+Please join our class in a quiet space that will allow you to be fully present and engaged in the Zoom sessions.
+Students must behave in a professional manner during the session.
 Students, employees, and academic staff are also expected to demonstrate behaviour in class that promotes and maintains a positive and productive learning environment.